Hyperuniformity near jamming transition over a wide range of bidispersity: Results

-Let us now turn our attention to the contacts-based representation.
+Let us now turn our attention to the quasi-particle representation.
 Figure~\ref{fig:combine_chiq} (c) shows the structure factor $S_c(q)$ defined by Eq.~(\ref{eq:sqc}) for quasi-particles in this representation.
-Remarkably, $S_c(q)$ decays toward zero as $q \rightarrow 0$ for all $\sr$ in the range $0.3 \leq \sr \leq 0.94$, following a power law $S_c(q) \propto q^{\alpha}$ with exponent close to $2/3$, indicating the robustness of hyperuniformity.
+Remarkably, $S_c(q)$ decays toward zero as $q \to 0$ for all $\sr$ in the range $0.3 \leq \sr \leq 0.94$, following a power law $S_c(q) \propto q^{\alpha}$ with $\alpha \approx 2/3$, indicating robust hyperuniformity.
 To highlight the improved accuracy of $S_c(q)$ relative to $S(q)$, we plot both $S(q)$ and $S_c(q)$ rescaled by $q^{2/3}$ in Figs.~\ref{fig:combine_chiq} (b) and \ref{fig:combine_chiq} (d), respectively.
-Both quantities exhibit a plateau at small $q$ for moderate size ratios $0.5 \leq \sr \leq 0.8$.
-However, for systems near the monodisperse limit ($\sr > 0.92$) and for strongly size-disparate systems ($\sr = 0.3$), $S(q)/q^{2/3}$ shows significant enhancement at low $q$, deviating from the expected scaling.
+Both quantities exhibit a plateau at small $q$ for moderate size ratios $0.5 \leq \sr \leq 0.71$.
+The deviation from the plateau is observed for $q < q^{\ast}$, suggesting that the crossover wavenumber $q^{\ast}$ is weakly dependent on $\sr$.
+For systems near the monodisperse limit ($\sr > 0.92$) and for strongly size-disparate systems ($\sr = 0.3$), $S(q)/q^{2/3}$ shows significant enhancement in the small-wavenumber limit, deviating from the expected scaling.
 In contrast, $S_c(q)/q^{2/3}$ maintains a plateau across the entire range of $\sr$ studied, except for the monodisperse system $\sr = 1.0$.
-Furthermore, the $q$-window over which the plateau is observed is consistently broader for $S_c(q)$ than for $S(q)$.
-Even for moderate size ratios $0.5 \leq \sr \leq 0.82$, where hyperuniformity is most evident, $S(q)$ for real particles exhibits saturation below $q^{\ast} \sigma_{\text{ave}} \approx 0.2$, indicating a finite length scale associated with the breakdown of hyperuniform scaling.
-No such saturation is evident in $S_c(q)$.
-It is premature to conclude that the system is ideally hyperuniform, as a faint upturn in $S_c(q)$ is also visible for $q < q^{\ast}$ in Fig.~\ref{fig:combine_chiq} (d).
-However, it is safe to conclude that the contacts-based analysis provides a superior characterization compared to the real particle representation, with hyperuniform long-range correlations persisting robustly up to nearly the monodisperse limit.
-The monodisperse packing ($\sr = 1.0$) remains an exception, where both $S(q)$ and $S_c(q)$ consistently show low-$q$ enhancement, indicating a finite domain size of $L_d \approx 15\sigma_{\text{ave}}$.
+Furthermore, the $q$ window over which the plateau is observed is consistently broader for $S_c(q)$ than for $S(q)$.
+To further assess this improvement, we verify that our choice of quasi-particle observable maximizes the visibility of density hyperuniformity, as detailed in Appendix~\ref{appendix:weightingexponent}.
+From these observations, we conclude that the quasi-particle analysis provides a more robust characterization compared to the real particle representation, with hyperuniformity in the intermediate-$q$ regime above $q^{\ast}$ persisting robustly up to nearly the monodisperse limit.
+The monodisperse packing ($\sr = 1.0$) remains an exception, where both $S(q)$ and $S_c(q)$ consistently show enhancement in the small-wavenumber limit, indicating a finite domain size of $L_d \approx 15\sigma_{\text{ave}}$.